Balanced rectangles over Sturmian words and minimal discrepancy intervals

-Overall, one can say that the intervals are balanced in two cases: Either the intervals are very short (or very long); this corresponds to the cases \ref{it:orig_split1} and \ref{it:orig_split2} in Theorem~\ref{thm:bal_char_sturmian}.
-Or the points are very evenly distributed, and the interval lengths are either slightly shorter or slightly longer than the distance between certain two points; this corresponds to the cases \ref{it:orig_conv}, \ref{it:orig_semiconv} in Theorem~\ref{thm:bal_char_sturmian}.
+Overall, one can say that the intervals are balanced in the two following cases: Either the intervals are very short (or very long); this corresponds to the cases \ref{it:orig_split1} and \ref{it:orig_split2} in Theorem~\ref{thm:bal_char_sturmian}.
+Or the points are very evenly distributed, and the interval lengths are slightly longer (or slightly shorter) than the distance between certain two points; this corresponds to the cases \ref{it:orig_conv} and \ref{it:orig_semiconv} in Theorem~\ref{thm:bal_char_sturmian}.

-In this paper, we want to deal with all cases in a somewhat uniform way: We rephrase balancedness of intervals in terms of bijectivity of a certain map $f$.
+In this paper we want to deal with all cases in a somewhat uniform way.
+To that aim, we rephrase balancedness of intervals in terms of bijectivity of a certain map $\f$.
 This is done in the next section.
-Later, we rephrase the bijectivity of $f$ again in terms of another function, which is more closely related to approximation properties of Ostrowski representations. \end{rem}
+Later, we will rephrase the bijectivity of $\f$ again in terms of another function, which is more closely related to approximation properties of Ostrowski representations. \end{rem}